 Spotlight on EVPP 494: Internship

 Thinking of learning on the job?
 Want to gain some experience while pursuing your undergraduate degree?
 Or are you just seeking some relief from the humdrum classroom environment of a grueling 16-week semester?
 How about taking an internship course for credit?
-Dr. Joris van der Ham taught EVPP 494: Internship in the fall of 2017 and below are the stories from his students’ experiences during their internships.
+Dr. Joris van der Ham teaches EVPP 494: Internship and below are the stories from his students’ experiences during their internships.
 In addition to completing an off-campus professional internship with approved agencies, institutions, non-profits, or businesses, all four of his students were required to undergo a mentor evaluation, and submit a poster and blog post.
-Please click on each student’s name to read their story.
+Please click on each student’s name to read their internship story.

 Current description of EVPP 494: Internship from the GMU Catalog: